hypnosec/writeups/2015/csaw-ctf/web/lawn-care-simulator.md

 > ## Username: \~~FLAG~~ is not available

-Now that we have a username, let's perform our side-channel attack.
+Now that we have a username, let's perform our timing attack.
-In this case, our side-channel is the time it takes to respond to our HTTP request, so attacks may be unreliable.
+In this case, the timing is the time it takes to respond to our HTTP request, so attacks may be unreliable.
 I try to mitigate this in various ways.

 ```python
 #!/usr/bin/env python3